 Concept Quizzes (CQ) Periodically throughout the term, short question sets will be delivered online through our course website.
 These are intended to be formative assessments, in that these activities focus on and cement concepts in the learners mind.
 These quizzes are entirely based on material in the course notes and are to be worked individually.
-That means you may only discuss the quiz and its contents with your instructor until after the due date.
+You may only discuss the quiz and its contents with your instructor until after the due date.

-Course Work (CW) Class Work is a set of exemplary problems to challenge your skill and cement your mastery of the material.
+Course Work (CW) Class Work is a set of exemplary problems to challenge your skill and demonstrate your deep understanding of the material.
 These are approached by the individual student asynchronously.
 Collaboration is allowed and encouraged.
 However, each student must submit their own individual work for grading by the instructor.
 Submitting someone else's work not only impedes the instructors ability to assist your learning but is also a violation of the Honor Code.
+Be prepared to describe and reproduce in detail anything you turn in as your own work.
+Inability to do so will be indicative of a failure to comply with assignment instructions.